manisnesan/manisnesan/README.md

 - [Using Intent Data to Optimize the Self-Solve Experience](https://lucidworks.com/post/red-hat-self-service-customer-support-solution/) - How Red Hat uses intent data to automate and improve workflow efficiency for support personnel and contact centers - Activate, Virtual Search & AI Conference  - 2020
 - [Empowering Customers to Self Solve: A Findability Journey - Activate 2018](https://www.youtube.com/watch?v=HhXPl4QP2w0) - Evolution of different search techniques in our Solution Engine and the customers’ search journey.

+### Papers

+- [Paper](http://ceur-ws.org/Vol-2826/T2-10.pdf) - [HASOC 2020 conference](https://hasocfire.github.io/hasoc/2020/) describes our team's approach to the solution submitted using Bert Fine-tuning for the Identification of Hate Speech and Offensive Language in Indo-European Languages.
+  - **Abstract**: This article describes our team Chrestotes’ approach to the solution submitted to HASOC 2020: Hate Speech and Offensive Content Identification in Indo- European Languages.
+We demonstrate an end to end solution to the fine-grained detection of hate speech in tweets.
+Our solution is focused on the English Task which has been split into two subtasks.
+Our model achieved macro-average f1- scores of 0.4969 and 0.2652 on the subtasks A and B respectively.
+This solution places us in the middle of the leaderboard for subtask A and first place for subtask B.

 <!--
 **manisnesan/manisnesan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.